Game Center CX Special – Back to Contents

 Nevertheless, fighting games are the draw, and Arino goes ahead and sits down at the arcade’s Super Street Fighter IV setup.
 There’s already another player, Joshua, so this, of course, means it’s time for a one-on-one.
 Arino goes with his trusty Dhalsim while Joshua goes with Crimson Viper.
 Arino spits Yoga Fires as best he can, but Joshua soon combos him into submission.
 The next round is no different, and the match is over.
 Or is it?
 Arino drops in another quarter, his pride still strong.
 However, all the button mashing in the world can’t save Arino from someone who’s been at this longer.
 At the end of the match, Arino tries to save face by pulling out the phrasecards and explaining to his opponent that he’s "tired because of long trip."

 Arino then goes up and meets one of the owners of the arcade, Arturo.
-But right after introductions, Arino notices the Hard Gay version Pop-Up Pirate toy on a shelf.
-The obvious jokes about San Francisco will be withheld here.
+But right after introductions, Arino notices the Hard Gay version of the Pop-Up Pirate toy on a shelf.
+Tasteless jokes about San Francisco will be withheld here.
 More to the point, Arino asks what game would be good to play, and then he and Arturo head to the Metal Slug machine, because it’s not an episode of GCCX without Metal Slug.

 Arino takes the player 1 spot as Marco, and Arturo is Tarma as P2.
 Together they get through stage 1, but early in stage 2 Arturo loses all his lives, leaving Arino to fend for himself.
 Well, it happens.
 They get back together, so to speak, but then Arino falls out of play and Arturo is left to fight the next boss.
 He doesn’t survive, but it was nonetheless a fun time.